cohitre/myron-marston/static/dev-blog/_posts/2012-03-20-faster-test-boot-times-with-bundler-standalone.md

   time I run `bundle install`, the generated setup file will not be updated with the new load paths--which means the wrong version of a gem may be used the next time I run my tests.
+* A full `Bundler.setup` gives you a sandbox guarantee: the only gems that can be loaded are those that included in the locked bundle.
+  There's no such guarantee when using `--standalone`.
+I can install a gem and immediately require it.
+I'm not too concerned about this since the normal way I install gems now is via Bundler; plus, our CI server will catch any problems here since it is running `bundle install` (with no `--standalone`).

 I'm certainly willing to live with these tradeoffs in exchange for faster test environment boot times, but you may not be.